unievo/xpilot-instructions/MultiversX/tools/mxpy/content/tx/mxpy-tx-new.md

 - `--guardian-keyfile GUARDIAN_KEYFILE`
   JSON keyfile for guardian, if PEM not provided.
 - `--guardian-passfile GUARDIAN_PASSFILE`
-  File containing guardian keyfile's password, if keyfile provided.
-If not provided, you'll be prompted to enter the password.
+  DEPRECATED.
+Do not use.
+You'll be prompted to enter the password.
 - `--guardian-ledger`
   Boolean flag for signing transaction using Ledger (guardian).
 - `--guardian-wallet-index GUARDIAN_WALLET_INDEX`